temporalio/documentation/docs-src/cli/task-queue/list-partition.md

 sidebar_label: list-partition
 description: Lists the Task Queue's partitions and which matching node they are assigned to.
 tags:
+  - cli reference
+  - temporal cli
-  - cli-reference
+  - task queue
-  - temporal-cli
+  - command-line-interface-cli
-  - task-queue
+  - list partitions
 ---

 The `temporal task-queue list-partition` command displays the partitions of a [Task Queue](/concepts/what-is-a-task-queue), along with the matching node they are assigned to.